A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 Learn More »

 So these are the ones I'm waiting MOST impatiently for.
 Try to excuse the fact that they're bloody all Japanese.
 I'm just really into the golden age of Japanese cinema, and that's the niche of mine that Criterion primarily satisfies (and they're about the only company that do).
-For the record, the first runner-up is the Testament of Dr. Mabuse, so, you know, there was almost a non-Japanese film on the list. :)
+For the record, runner-ups include The Exterminating Angel and The Testament of Dr. Mabuse, so, you know, there was almost a non-Japanese film on the list.

 This is THE most visually stunning film I have ever seen, and I have reached that conclusion despite having only watched it horribly letterboxed.
 This film positively NEEDS a (new uncut) blu-ray release.
-Just imagining it makes me feel all tingly inside. :p It's also an amazing, atmospheric film.
+Just imagining it...!
+It's also an amazing, atmospheric film.

 Woman in the Dunes is a masterpiece.
 All three films are fantastic and stylish and visually very interesting.
-If a blu-ray of this box set came out I would buy it so fast that my own head would spin!
+If a blu-ray of this box set came out I would be ecstatic!
 I very nearly bought the DVDs.

 This is perhaps my favourite film of all time.
 So I had to buy the DVDs.
 But I will buy it again on blu-ray if they release it, in an instant.